 As both a poet and dancer, Helen is currently undergoing her own choreographic research into developing a specific method of translation: where language, both verbalised and written, can be rediscovered and ‘re-read’ through the body, in dance.

-Helen was awarded a DYCP by Arts Council England in April 2021 to further this unique area of practice.
-Her work will see collaborations with award-winning poet Alice Oswald, BBC Radio 4 producer Mair Bosworth, dancers Shelley Eva Haden and Sara Macqueen, ME Dance Company, and the University of Worcester’s Centre for Dance Research.
+She awarded a DYCP by Arts Council England in April 2021 to further this unique area of practice.
+Her work will see collaborations with artists leading in the field of interdisciplinary performance and arts, such as T.S.
+Eliot prize winning poet Alice Oswald, BBC Radio 4 producer Mair Bosworth, and the University of Worcester’s Centre for Dance Research.